danascheider/skyrim_inventory_management/docs/aggregate-lists.md

 ### Creation and Destruction of Aggregate Lists

-Best practice for aggregate lists is to never create or update an aggregate list manually.
+Best practice for aggregate lists is to never create or destroy an aggregate list manually.
 The `Aggregatable` concern ensures that aggregate lists are created and destroyed automatically.

 When a user creates their first regular list, an aggregate list will be automatically created for them and set as that list's aggregate list.
 Subsequent lists of the same class belonging to the same user should be created with that as the aggregate list:
 ```ruby